-Members are encouraged to share flying adventures !
+Members are encouraged to share their love of flying.

 On Saturday, September 12th, 2020 Ruth Jacobs was presented the Wright Brothers Master Pilot Award by Kieran O'Farrell and Freddie Kaiser of the FAA.
 The award was created by the United States Federal Aviation Administration in 2003, to recognize pilots who, during their aviation careers, have practiced safe flight operations continuously for 50 years or more.